Photo of stained glass window at Holy Redeemer by Andy Gero

 At Holy Redeemer-St James Parish Community, we encourage full participation in the sacramental life of the church.
 We hope that the sacraments enrich your already strong faith and that they bring your family more fully into our parish family.

 A New Life with Christ and His Church

 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as children of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: "Baptism is the sacrament of regeneration through water in the word."

 Baptisms are held on the first Saturday at Holy Redeemer 10am and the third Saturday at St James 10am.
 For children 7 years old and older, formal instruction is required.
 Please contact the parish office for more information 818-249-2008.

-Adults in RCIA receive all the Sacraments of Initiation at the Easter Vigil each year.
-For more information on RCIA, please email our Director of Faith Formation at [email protected]
+Adults in OCIA receive all the Sacraments of Initiation at the Easter Vigil each year.
+For more information on OCIA, please email our Director of Faith Formation at [email protected]

 Conversion, Confession and Celebration

 The Sacrament of Reconciliation (Penance) has three elements: conversion, confession and celebration.
 In it we find God's unconditional forgiveness; as a result we are called to forgive others.